Troubleshoot data access errors

 ScriptExecution.DatabaseConnection.Authentication

 The authentication failed while trying to connect to the database.
-The authentication method is stored inside the datastore, and supports SQL authentication, service principal, or no stored credential (identity based access).
-When previewing data in Azure Machine Learning studio, workspace MSI enabling makes the authentication use the workspace MSI.
-A SQL server user needs to be created for the service principal and workspace MSI (if applicable) and granted classic database permissions.
-More info can be found here.
+The authentication method is stored inside the datastore, and it supports SQL authentication, service principal, or no stored credential (identity based access).
+When you preview data in Azure Machine Learning studio, enablement of workspace MSI makes the authentication use that workspace MSI.
+A SQL server user needs to be created for the service principal and workspace MSI (if applicable), and that user must be granted classic database permissions.
+For more information, visit here.

 Contact your data admin to verify or add the correct permissions to the service principal or user identity.